teobresums/gwevents/howto.md

 $ bundle exec jekyll serve --config _config.yml,_config_local.yml
 ```

-and open `http://127.0.0.1:4000` with your browser, you should see the website with your additions.
+and open `http://127.0.0.1:4000` with your browser: you should see the website with your additions.
-Note you need `jekyll` installed locally todo that; otherwise you will to check from `GitHub` pages.
+Note you need `jekyll` installed locally todo that; otherwise you will to check later from `GitHub` pages.

-Finally add/push on branch `gh-pages`:
+Finally, you are ready to add/push on branch `gh-pages`:

 ```
 git push origin gh-pages